petabridge/phobos-infrastructure/README.md

 Phobos is a commercial product and [its end-user license agreement can be found here](https://phobos.petabridge.com/articles/setup/license.html).

 The sources in this repository, however, is open source and is [licensed under the terms of Apache 2.0](LICENSE).

+This library is maintained by [Petabridge](https://petabridge.com/)®.
+Copyright 2015-2018.